franko/elementary-plotlib/README.md

 The libcanvas library is quite solid in its core since it was used previously in two other projects.
 Its current status is 1.0 pre-release.

-A clean and simple C++ API is now available to make the utilisation of the library super-simple and to isolate from the implementation details.
+A clean and simple C and C++ API is now available to make the utilisation of the library super-simple and to isolate from the implementation details.

 The library currently works on Windows and GNU/Linux system.

-The documentation for the library is available in the form of a [reference manual](http://franko.github.io/libcanvas/).
+The documentation for the library is available in the form of a [reference manual](http://franko.github.io/elementary-plotlib/).

 If you use the library expect to find bugs because the library was recently over-hauled and it is not largely tested.